 - Butterflies will benefit from a heated stone in your garden so if you can locate a piece of stone or slate in the sunniest part of your garden for them to rest on.

 - Turn off any outdoor lights you have.
 Outdoor lights are a huge contributor to insect mortality, by luring moths to their deaths, spotlighting insects to predators, obscuring mating signals and leading some insects to lay their eggs in the wrong place.
 If you must have a light then aim for a yellow toned LED, early research suggests that it has the least impact on insects.
+You can read more about the impact of exterior lighting on wildlife on the RHS website.

 - To encourage wildlife to come into your garden in the first place you need to provide them with save areas to explore.
 So aim to have lots of coverage for amphibians and birds to allow them to avoid the clutches of cats and birds of prey.